 AARON EMILE W. OSBORN

-I have primarily approached the arts as somewhat of a refuge from the day-to-day, using projects to make sense of the environment and to cope with anxiety, loss, or other emotions.
-Materially, this has typically been expressed as small groupings of work that interweave photography, text, and illustration — a triangulation of mediums that can help locate an idea.
+I have primarily approached the arts as a pathway to look into and try to understand the environment and a way to cope with anxiety, loss, or other emotions.
+Materially, this has been expressed as small groupings of work that (in varying degrees) interweave photography, text, and illustration — a triangulation of mediums that can help home-in on an idea.
 The northern Plains has been a recurring literal/figurative backdrop in this work.
-Of the areas of the US I have lived in, this landscape has had the greatest personal impact.
-It is an enveloping space that can be as claustrophobic as it is vast.
+Of the areas of the US I have lived in, this landscape has had the strongest personal impact and resonance.
 In recent years I have begun to focus on photomacrography, drawn in by the architecture of the smaller world.
-At this scale, the image capturing process often times takes on an exploratory nature, transporting one to a place where seas of scales cover a butterfly’s wing and canyon walls are carved into minerals.
+At this scale, the image capturing process can take on an exploratory nature, transporting one to a place where seas of scales cover a butterfly’s wing and canyon walls are carved into minerals.